microsoft/tigertoolbox/Sessions/Winter-Ready-2019/Lab-Memory-OptimizedTempDB.md

 11. Start the workload the same way you did in Step 5.

 12. Again, watch the Performance Monitor counters.
-You should see Batch Requests per Second higher this time, around 600, and there should be no Page Latch waits.
+You should see **Batch Requests/sec** higher this time, around 600, and there should be no Page Latch waits.

     > **Note:**